slaclab/slacpas/README.md

 # SLACPAS 2024 Class
 Repository for the lab portion of SLACPAS course (August 2024).
+Some exercises and instructions are borrow from the USPAS FEL class held in July 2024.
+Exercises from that class can be found here: https://github.com/uspas/fel2024/tree/main.

 # Installation

 The software for the class can run natively on Linux and macOS.
 Windows users will need to install a Linux distribution (e.g. Ubuntu) using WSL2.
-Or alternatively, you can request a Jupyter Lab account at Sirepo.com[https://www.sirepo.com/en/].
+Or alternatively, you can request a Jupyter Lab account at [Sirepo.com](https://www.sirepo.com/en/).
 You will need to use your Stanford email and allow 1-2 days for approval.
 Then you will be able to install and run the software in a browser.